sqlxpert/aws-tag-sched-ops/readme.md

 ## RETIREMENT NOTICE

 Thank you for your interest and support since 2017!
-This project was retired on September 24, 2022.
+The TagSchedOps project was retired on September 24, 2022.

-Please enjoy the successor, [https://github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws)&nbsp;, which features:
+Please enjoy the successor, Lights Off AWS, [https://github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws)&nbsp;, which features:

-* New scheduled operations:
+* More scheduled operations to help you cut AWS costs:
   * Hibernate EC2 instances
   * Start, stop, reboot and back up RDS database _clusters_ (Aurora)
-  * Change a CloudFormation stack parameter to true or false, to create or delete expensive resources
+  * Change a CloudFormation stack parameter, to create or delete expensive resources

 * Parallelism and scalability, thanks to an SQS queue and a separate AWS Lambda function to "do" scheduled operations

-* Much easier multi-region, multi-account deployment, with _service-managed_ CloudFormation StackSet deployment, now that there is an alternative to self-managed permissions
+* Easier multi-region, multi-account deployment, with "service-managed" CloudFormation StackSet permissions

-* Shorter and simpler Python code, IAM policies and CloudFormation templates
+* Shorter Python code, IAM policies, CloudFormation templates, and documentation

-* Easier extensibility

-* An object-oriented Python design
+* An object-oriented Python 3 design

 ## Licensing